-As Chicago keeps trying to offer more and more incentives for Amazon to make the city the home of their second headquarters, DePaul and other Chicago colleges have taken a central role in the city’s offerings.
+As Chicago tries to offer more and more incentives for Amazon to make the city the home of their second headquarters, DePaul and other city colleges have taken a central role in the city’s offerings.

-Because Amazon’s headquarters (HQ2) would require a highly-trained workforce, they want their next headquarters to have access to human capital skilled in areas like computer science, software engineering and marketing, something Chicago has plenty of.
+Because Amazon’s headquarters (HQ2) would require a highly-trained workforce, they want their next headquarters to be somewhere they can access workers skilled in areas like computer science, software engineering and marketing, something Chicago has plenty of.